Bill 148: Updates regarding the Employment Standards Act, 2000

 Bill 148 will change the method for calculation of public holiday pay such that the calculation will be based on the number of days actually worked in the pay period immediately prior to the public holiday.

-However, Bill 148 will change the Employment Standards Act, 2000, such that when an employee agrees to work on a public holiday, and is entitled to a substitute holiday, the employer must provide a written statement to the employee identifying the public holiday that the employee will work, the date substituted for the holiday, and the date upon which the statement was provided to the employee.
+Bill 148 will also change the ESA such that when an employee agrees to work on a public holiday, and is entitled to a substitute holiday, the employer must provide a written statement to the employee identifying the public holiday that the employee will work, the date substituted for the holiday, and the date upon which the statement was provided to the employee.

 Vacation with Pay

 Bill 148 will also increase vacation entitlement under the Employment Standards Act, 2000.
-After 5 years of employment with the same employer, vacation entitlement will increase to 3 weeks.
+After 5 years of employment with the same employer, employees will be entitled to 3 weeks’ vacation, after the end of the employee’s vacation entitlement year.

 Full-time and part-time employees are entitled to equal pay for performing the same work.
 Employees of temporary help agencies who perform substantially the same work as employees of the agency’s client are also entitled to equal pay.

-However, with respect to the new equal pay provisions, Bill 148 proposes that collective agreement provisions will prevail to a limited extent, even when in conflict with the Employment Standards Act, 2000.
-In order to prevail over the Employment Standards Act, 2000 provisions, the conflicting collective agreement must be in effect on January 1, 2019, and further, the collective agreement will no longer prevail upon expiration of the collective agreement or January 1, 2020, whichever occurs first.
+With respect to the new equal pay provisions, Bill 148 proposes that collective agreement provisions will prevail to a limited extent, even when in conflict with the ESA.
+In order to prevail over the ESA provisions, the conflicting collective agreement must be in effect on January 1, 2019, and further, the collective agreement will no longer prevail upon expiration of the collective agreement or January 1, 2020, whichever occurs first.

 Temporary Help Agencies

-Bill 148 will also change the Employment Standards Act, 2000, such that employees must be provided with 1 week of notice or pay in lieu if an assignment that was estimated to last 3 months or more is terminated before its estimated end, unless another assignment of at least 1 week is offered to the employee.
+Bill 148 will require that employees must be provided with 1 week of notice or pay in lieu if an assignment that was estimated to last 3 months or more is terminated before its estimated end, unless another assignment of at least 1 week is offered to the employee.

 Penalties for contraventions may be increased by changes to the applicable regulations, with greater discretion given to Employment Standards Officers.
 Bill 148 will enable Employment Standards Officers to order employers to pay wages directly to employees.
 The Director of Employment Standards can publish information related to a deemed contravention, accept security for amounts owing, and issue warrants or register a lien to collect money owing.

-In addition, Bill 148 will remove the previous “self-help” mechanism whereby employees were required to bring contraventions of the Employment Standards Act, 2000 to their employer’s attention prior to going to an Employment Standards Officer.
-With the removal of the “self-help” mechanism, employees can go directly to Employment Standards Officers for Employment Standards Act, 2000 contraventions.
+In addition, Bill 148 will remove the previous “self-help” mechanism whereby employees were required to bring contraventions of the ESA to their employer’s attention prior to going to an Employment Standards Officer.
+With the removal of the “self-help” mechanism, employees can go directly to Employment Standards Officers for ESA contraventions.

-Bill 148 will require employers to keep several new records in addition to those already required under the Employment Standards Act, 2000.
+Bill 148 will require employers to keep several new records in addition to those already required under the ESA.
 The new records that must be kept are as follows:

 - The dates and times that the employee was scheduled to work or to be on call for work, and any changes made to the on call schedule.